 Once you have selected your data you must type in the calibration values, and also set the units of the data.
 A text box displays Use OK or Apply to calibrate or an explanation of any problem that prevents calibration.
-Click Apply to calibrate and leave the dial open or OK to calibrate and close the dialog.
-If you check the Set sampling configuration box, any calibration changes are passe through to the same channel number in the sampling configuration.
-If you calibrate with data file that you are sampling, or that you have just sampled and not yet saved, this bo is checked automatically when the dialog opens.
+Click Apply to calibrate and leave the dialog open or OK to calibrate and close the dialog.
+If you check the Set sampling configuration box, any calibration changes are passed through to the same channel number in the sampling configuration.
+If you calibrate with a data file that you are sampling, or that you have just sampled and not yet saved, this box is checked automatically when the dialog opens.
 What calibration does Waveforms stored on disk as 16-bit integers (range -32768 to 32767) are scaled into user units by a scale and offset: User units = 16-bit integer scale / 6553.6 + offset The factor 6553.6 is present so that if the input data range spans -5 to $+5$ Volts (as is usually the case with a CED 1401 interface), the relationship is: User units = input in Volts scale + offset The scale and offset are the same values as you set in the sampling configuration dialog or in the channel information dialog in a time window.
 Calibration changes the scale and offset so that the displayed data matches your user units.
 RealWave data is stored as floating point numbers on disk.
 Calibration rewrites this data and so may take noticeable time when working on very large data files.
 You cannot calibrate a RealWave data if any channel process is attached.
 You cannot calibrate any channel with an attached process that has changed the channel scale or offset value.
 Calibration methods The Method field of the calibration dialog sets how the calibration is performed: Mean level of two time ranges You define two time ranges in your data (From 1 to To 1 and From 2 to To 2) and supply the mean levels of the two ranges (Mean 1 and Mean 2).
 The data in the time ranges must have significantly different levels and the two mean values you supply must not be the same.
 Values at two times You define two times (At 1 and At 2) and the two values (Value 1 and Value 2) that correspond to the two data values.
 The two values must be different and the data at the two times must also be different.
-At 1 At 2 Set offset from mean of time range If your data is calibrated, but suffers from baseline drift, you can use this method to redefine your base line.
+At 1 At 2 t offset from mean of time range If your data is calibrated, but suffers from baseline drift, you can use this method to redefine your base line.
 Set a time range (From and To) and the mean value of the data in the range (Mean).
 The data scaling is not changed.
-Set scale from mean of time range This method is for data with a fixed offset (usually 0) and variable gain.
-Set a time range (From and To) and the mean value of the data in the range (Mean).
-The data zero level is preserved.
-The mean value you set cannot be 0 and the mean level of the data before calibration cannot be 0.